winesapOS/winesapOS/README.md

     - No. No installation is required.
 Flash a [release image](https://github.com/LukeShortCloud/winesapOS/releases) to a drive and then boot from it.
 Everything is already installed and configured.
 - **Can anyone build winesapOS?**
     - Yes.
 Refer to the [DEVELOPER.md](https://github.com/LukeShortCloud/winesapOS/blob/main/DEVELOPER.md) documentation.
+- **Can winesapOS be built with a different Linux distribution?**
+    - Yes.
+We support Arch Linux, Manjaro, and SteamOS as build targets.
+As of winesapOS 3, SteamOS 3 is the default target that is used for our releases.

 ## History